GeneSUN/wifi_score_v4/README.md

 ### 1. Situation & Background

 In recent years, Verizon launched a new product—5G Home WiFi—as a fixed wireless access (FWA) solution.
-However, the early customer experience revealed a consistent issue: network performance was unstable, with intermittent drops in speed, reliability, and overall quality.
+However, the early customer experience revealed a consistent issue: network performance was unstable, with unexpected drops in speed, reliability, and overall quality.

 To address this, the company initiated a project to continuously monitor network performance and proactively identify customers experiencing degraded service.